Columbus City Hall (Indiana)

-Columbus City Hall is a historic city hall located at 5th Street and Franklin Street in Columbus, Indiana.
+Columbus City Hall is a historic city hall located at 5th Street and Franklin Street in Columbus, Indiana, United States.
 It was designed by architect Charles Franklin Sparrell and built in 1895.
 It is a three-story, Romanesque Revival style red brick building on a limestone foundation.
 It features a steeply pitched slate roof, prominent parapet gables, and four-story tower above an arched entrance.

 It was added to the National Register of Historic Places on November 15, 1979.
 It is located in the Columbus Historic District.